lizbethna/HMMprogressionOrdinal/Readme.txt

 ##################################################

 Paper:
-A hidden Markov model to address measurement errors in an ordinal response scale and non-decreasing processes
+A hidden Markov model to address measurement errors in ordinal response scale and non-decreasing process

 Authors: